 The EECC contains certain obligations that apply to all types of ICS.
-NI-ICS are however subject to a more limited range of obligations than NB-ICS, on the basis that the latter participate, and hence also benefit from, a publicly assured interoperable ecosystem.88
+NI-ICS are however subject to a more limited range of obligations than NB-ICS, on the basis that the latter participate, and hence also benefit from, a publicly assured interoperable ecosystem.

 Regarding the applicable obligations, NI-ICS must provide NRAs, other competent authorities (OCAs) and BEREC with the information that may be necessary for the fulfilment of their tasks (Article 20 EECC).
-Given that NI-ICS are a type of ECS, the provisions on dispute resolution
+Given that NI-ICS are a type of ECS, the provisions on dispute resolution in the EECC, both at the retail and wholesale levels, apply to this category of players (Articles)

-85 Together with four other European networks/bodies: the European Data Protection Supervisor and European Data Protection Board; the European Competition Network; the Consumer Protection Cooperation Network; and the European Regulatory Group of Audiovisual Media Regulators.
+&lt;sup>95 Together with four other European networks/bodies: the European Data Protection Supervisor and European Data Protection Board; the European Competition Network; the Consumer Protection Cooperation Network; and the European Regulatory Group of Audiovisual Media Regulators.
+See Commission Decision of 23 March 2023 on setting up the High-Level Group for the Digital Markets Act - C(2023)1833

-86 Article 40, Ibid footnote 1.
+&lt;sup>96 Article 40, Ibid footnote2.

-87 This can imply the preparation of an annual report to the Commission to identify potential trans-regulatory issues.
+&lt;sup>97 This can imply the preparation of an annual report to the Commission to identify potential trans-regulatory issues.
 The annual report may be accompanied by recommendations aiming at converging towards consistent transdisciplinary approaches and synergies between the implementation of the DMA and other sectoral regulations.
-88 Recital (18) of the EECC, Ibid footnote 2.

-in the EECC, both at the retail and wholesale levels, apply to this category of players (Articles 25 and 26 EECC).
-The EECC provisions pertaining to end-user rights also apply to a large extent to NI-ICS.89
+Recital 18 of the EECC, Ibid footnote3.
+25 and 26 EECC).
+The EECC provisions pertaining to end-user rights also apply to a large extent to NI-ICS.

 As it will be detailed in the sections below, obligations for interoperability of NI-ICS are set out in particular in Article 61(2) EECC.
-For the purposes of analysing the interoperability measures set out in the EECC, a brief reference to the legal framework applicable to security, privacy and standardisation issues may also be illustrative.90
+For the purposes of analysing the interoperability measures set out in the EECC, a brief reference to the legal framework applicable to security, privacy and standardisation issues may also be illustrative.

-First, NI-ICS are subject to the provisions of the EECC, as well as Article 4 of the ePrivacy Directive91, which deal respectively with the security of networks and services and security of processing92.
-As of 21 December 2020, by virtue of the EECC definitions, the ePrivacy Directive applies to all ECS, including NI-ICS.93
+First, NI-ICS are subject to the provisions of the EECC, as well as Article 4 of the ePrivacy Directive, which deal respectively with the security of networks and services and security of processing.
+As of 21 December 2020, by virtue of the EECC definitions, the ePrivacy Directive applies to all ECS, including NI-ICS.

-On the basis of the EECC, NI-ICS must take appropriate and proportionate technical and organizational measures to manage the risks posed to the security of the services being provided94.
+On the basis of the EECC, NI-ICS must take appropriate and proportionate technical and organizational measures to manage the risks posed to the security of the services being provided.
 These measures are to ensure a level of security appropriate to the risk presented.
 This includes measures to prevent and minimise the impact of security incidents on users and on other networks and services (including encryption where appropriate).